Fitz Roy - South face

 It is also possible to climb the rock spur just left of the couloir leading to La Brecha de los Italianos (Roberta Nuñez –Brazil- and Jose Pereyra –Venezuela- 10 pitches to 6a).

+Köpcke et al, alternate approach.
 It is also possible to approach La Silla from the Torre valley via Couloir Poincenot.
 Couloir Poincenot was first climbed by Argentines Edgard Köpcke, Avo Naccachian and Guillermo Vieiro in 1969, reaching the junction with the Californian route.
 This couloir has not been repeated often because it sports a dangerous serac part way up (this has to be bypassed by climbing an 30 meter ice smear just to its right).
 Jorge Aikes, Marcos Bianchi and Eduardo Vivaldi were also part of the 1969 expedition, reaching the base of the serac where they bivied.
 In the early 1970s Marcos Bianchi and Pippo Frasson (Argentina) lost their lives when, having climbed past the serac, they slipped and fell to their deaths.
 Cesarino Fava lead and attempt to recover their bodies but it was unsuccesful.
-Argentine Hugo Bela lost his life in that couloir a few years later, while climbing together with Jorge Aikes.
+Argentine Hugo Bella lost his life in that couloir a few years later, while climbing together with Jorge Aikes.
 It is unclear what happened.
 A well respected Argentine climber and early resident of Chalten, Horacio Bresba, rests in peace there as well.
 He died from hipotermia after a horrowing descend from an attempt to the Franco-Argentina.

 Bibliography.